Skip to Main Content

 • Infections

-Doctors at Riley at IU Health perform the following exams and tests to diagnose congenital spine abnormalities:
+Doctors at Riley Children's perform the following exams and tests to diagnose congenital spine abnormalities:

 • Clinical exam.
 A neurosurgeon will examine your child to check his or her back and spine to look for the specific signs of misalignment or lesions.

 • Imaging tests.
-A neurologist will recommend different imaging tests to get a better understanding of what is happening to your child’s spine and vertebrae.
+A neurologist will recommend different imaging tests.
+These tests help understand what is happening to your child’s spine and vertebrae.
 Imaging tests used include:

 • Computed tomography (CT) to create images of the spinal column and spinal cord